 It does not apply to workers compensation cases.
 Those settlement values only applies to cases in Florida.

 There is no guarantee that you get the amounts referenced in that article.
 Many factors affect the value of your injury case against Walmart or anyone else.

 You should just use those amounts as a starting point.
 Keep in mind that you also may be entitled to get your medical bills and lost wages paid in addition to money for pain and suffering.

 9. Employee Accidents (Workers Compensation).

 If you are injured while working at Walmart, you have a workers’ compensation claim.
 You may also be able to file a lawsuit based upon negligence.
 This may be in addition to a workers’ compensation claim.
 One of the advantages of a claim based upon negligence is that you may be entitled to additional damages.

 If Walmart’s negligence caused your injury, then you have 4 years to sue in Florida.
 If an uninsured motorist hits a Walmart employee, then in Florida the employee has 5 years to sue an uninsured motorist (UM) insurer of a policy to which the employee is an insured.
 There is a time limit within which you must report your work-related accident to your employer.

-I have 4+ million dollars in gross settlements for personal injury cases in Florida, including car accidents, slip and falls, and cruise ships accidents.
+I have $5 Million dollars in gross settlements for personal injury cases in Florida, including car accidents, slip and falls, and cruise ships accidents.
 I want to represent you if you were injured in an accident at Walmart in Florida or anywhere in Florida, or on a cruise ship or boat.
 I also want to represent you if you live in Florida and were injured in another state.
 Call me now at (888) 594-3577 to Get a Free Consultation.
 There are No Fees or Costs Unless We Recover Money.